webplatform/docs/tutorials/javascript_best_practices/index.md

     var x = v != null ? v : 10

 The `?` operator is a short hand for a `if ... else ... ` condition that is tested, here against `null` , which guards against v having the value `undefined` as well.
-It should be noted that if `v` operator has the empty chain character `` operator assigned, then it will be assigned to `x` as well.
+It should be noted that if `v` operator has the empty chain character operator assigned, then it will be assigned to `x` as well.

 This will automatically give `x` a value of `10` if `v` is not defined — simple as that.

-## Modularize — one function per task
+## <span>Modularize — one function per task</span>

 This is a general programming best practice — making sure that you create functions that fulfill one job at a time makes it easy for other developers to debug and change your code without having to scan through all the code to work out what code block performs what function.